nnUyi/CycleGAN/README.md

 # CycleGAN
-  An tensorflow Implement of CycleGAN
+  A tensorflow Implement of CycleGAN

 ## Framework
   - Picture below shows the framework of CycleGAN, more details can be seen in this repo.